 Professors.
 Michael D. Santoro, PhD (Rutgers University); Susan A. Sherer, PhD (University of Pennsylvania); Robert J. Trent, PhD (Michigan State University); Yuliang Yao, PhD (University of Maryland College Park)

 Assistant Professors.
-Ozias A. Moore, MSE (University of Pennsylvania); Naomi B. Rothman, PhD (New York University); Charles E. Stevens, PhD (Ohio State University); Dawei Zhang, PhD (University of Calgary)
+Ozias A. Moore, Jr., PhD (Cornell University); Charles E. Stevens, PhD (Ohio State University); Haoyan Sun, MBA (University of Washington); Dawei Zhang, PhD (University of Calgary)

 Lecturer.
 Chitra S. Nayar, MBA (University of Iowa)

 Professors Of Practice.
-Joshua Walter Ehrig, MA (Lehigh University); Dale F. Falcinelli, MS (Lehigh University); Robert Kuchta, MS (New Jersey Institute of Technology); Paul Myerson, MBA (Temple University)
+James Brennan, PhD (University of Wyoming); Joshua Walter Ehrig, MA (Lehigh University); Dale F. Falcinelli, MS (Lehigh University); Robert Kuchta, MS (New Jersey Institute of Technology)

 Emeriti.
 Richard W Barsness, PhD (University of Minnesota); Alden S. Bean, PhD (Northwestern University); John W. Bonge, PhD (Northwestern University); Michael G. Kolchin, DBA (Indiana State Univer); Peter P. Poole, PhD (The Pennsylvania State University); Theodore W. Schlie, PhD (Northwestern University); John E. Stevens, PhD (University of Cincinnati)